The Community Garden is organic and has been designed using permaculture principles.

 - The vegetable gardens, herb beds and flower beds which are in various shapes and sizes are to the right of the Apple walk and surrounding our mud brick shed.

 - Behind the horse shoe bed is the Women’s Circle with the cob oven and circle of Umoboshi Plum trees.

 - The irrigation system is still being developed.
 We have 4 water tanks.

 - Our worm farm is maintained by a lovely lady around the corner who comes and feeds them everyday when she picks grass for her guinea pigs.

 - A central piece of the flower and vegetable garden is a large mosaic sculpture the Buttress Rooted Mother Mary Sculpture.
-Around this area we are planning to put in a young children’s playground with mosaic toadstool tables, willow houses, an arch covered in kiwi fruit and climbing lizards and play equipment.
+Around this area have been many plans for further developing this young children’s playground area, with mosaic toadstool tables, willow houses, an arch covered in kiwi fruit and climbing lizards and play equipment.

 - On the opposite site to the orchard we are developing an area where three large swales have been for a while, approximately 40 metres long.
 We have developed the highest into a long no-dig bed which will contain a rotation of potatoes, pumpkin and corn.
 Local schools are involved in this project.